Xounder/minimal-api/README.md

 # Minimal API

-A minimalist API for vehicle and administrator management.
+A minimalist API for vehicle and administrator management using Authentication and Authorization.
 This project is built with .NET and uses the Minimal API architecture to provide a simple and effective interface.

 ## Endpoints